dataform-co/dataform/content/docs/getting-started-tutorial/set-up.md

 - Then click `Create key`.
 - Select JSON key type and click `Create`.

-Now you've created a new Bigquery project and generated your warehouse credentials, you're ready to create your Dataform project!
+Now you've created a new BigQuery project and generated your warehouse credentials, you're ready to create your Dataform project!

 For more detailed info on generating credentials for Bigquery, see our [docs](https://docs.dataform.co/warehouses/bigquery#__next).